gngdb/opencast-bio/README.md

 ## Progress

-For detailed information about the progress of this project look at the [wiki][opencast wiki].
+For detailed information about the progress of this project look at the [wiki][opencastwiki].

 At this point we are trying to build feature vectors for the [full protein list][proteinlist].
 We have a [long list of data sources][sourcelist] which we are working through trying to quickly extract features.